Hopf bifurcation: Linearization

+The Jacobian is computed exactly as before; nothing has changed, except to make the calculations simpler.
+The linearized differential equation can be recognized as being given by a Lie derivative defined on the tangent bundle.
+Because all cotangent bundles are always symplectic manifolds, it is common to formulate bifurcation theory in terms of symplectic geometry.

+Examples

-Hopf bifurcations occur in the Lotka–Volterra model of predator–prey interaction (known as paradox of enrichment), the Hodgkin–Huxley model for nerve membrane potential, the Selkov model of glycolysis, the Belousov–Zhabotinsky reaction, the Lorenz attractor, the Brusselator, Classical electromagnetism.
+Hopf bifurcations occur in the Lotka–Volterra model of predator–prey interaction (known as paradox of enrichment), the Hodgkin–Huxley model for nerve membrane potential, the Selkov model of glycolysis, the Belousov–Zhabotinsky reaction, the Lorenz attractor, the Brusselator, the delay differential equation and in classical electromagnetism.
 Hopf bifurcations have also been shown to occur in fission waves.